 Screen savers, sound events, wallpaper, and other system additions found on Village computer systems represent the Village as well as the individual.
-Accordingly, these additions must comply with the provisions of the Village's harassment policy which is set forth in Section 12-3-2(I)-1.
+Accordingly, these additions must comply with the provisions of the Village's harassment policies which are set forth in Section 4.1 Policy Prohibiting Sexual Harassment, Section 4.2 Policy Against Discrimination and Sexual Misconduct, and Section 2.9 Village Employment - Equal Opportunity.
 Thus, these additions should avoid material which is sexually suggestive or might reasonably be construed as being demeaning to any individual or group.
 If the law, a member of the public, another employee, or common sense would indicate that material should not be displayed in an office, it should not be displayed on computers owned by the Village.

-3. Prohibited Behaviors: Any use of the computer or communication resources for inappropriate or unauthorized purposes, or in support of such activities, is prohibited.
-The following list of conduct, which is not all inclusive, is expressly prohibited:
+- (c) Prohibited Behaviors Any use of the computer or communication resources for inappropriate or unauthorized purposes, or in support of such activities, is prohibited.
+The following list of conduct, which is not all inclusive, is expressly prohibited: - (1) Obtaining or reviewing any obscene, sexually explicit, pornographic, profane, or offensive material, including downloading pornographic or erotic materials, or transmitting messages, jokes, or materials that violate the Village's harassment policy (see Section 4.1 Policy Prohibiting Sexual Harassment) or which create an intimidating or hostile work environment. - (2) Use of Village systems to set up or service personal business. - (3) Accessing or transmitting copyrighted or trademarked information in a way that violates the copyright or trademark of the owner, which would include duplicating, transmitting, or using software in a manner which is not in compliance with software license agreements, and unauthorized use of copyrighted materials or another person's original writings. - (4) Unauthorized use of a Village's or employee's computer or communication system. - (5) Broadcasting personal views on social, political, religious, or other nonbusiness-related matters. - (6) Soliciting for the buying and selling of any goods or services. - (7) Illegal use, meaning any use for illegal purposes, or in support of such activities.
+Illegal activities shall be defined as any violation of local, state, or federal laws. - (8) Commercial use, meaning any use for commercial purposes, product advertisements, or "for profit" personal activity. - (9) Use which would be considered a security violation, meaning: - (i) Copying, disclosing, transferring, examining, renaming, or changing information or

-- (a) Obtaining or reviewing any obscene, sexually explicit, pornographic, profane, or offensive material, including downloading pornographic or erotic materials, or transmitting messages, jokes, or materials that violate the Village's harassment policy (see Section 12-3-2(I)-1) or which create an intimidating or hostile work environment. - (b) Use of Village systems to set up or service personal business. - (c) Accessing or transmitting copyrighted or trademarked information in a way that violates the copyright or trademark of the owner, which would include duplicating, transmitting, or using software in a manner which is not in compliance with software license agreements, and unauthorized use of copyrighted materials or another person's original writings. - (d) Unauthorized use of a Village's or employee's computer or communication system. - (e) Broadcasting personal views on social, political, religious, or other non-business related matters. - (f) Soliciting for the buying and selling of any goods or services. - (g) Illegal use, meaning any use for illegal purposes, or in support of such activities.
-Illegal activities shall be defined as any violation of local, state, or federal laws. - (h) Commercial use, meaning any use for commercial purposes, product advertisements, or "for profit" personal activity. - (i) Use which would be considered a security violation, meaning: - (1) Copying, disclosing, transferring, examining, renaming, or changing information or programs belonging to another user unless express permission to do so is given by the user responsible for the information or programs. - (2) Unauthorized use of a password or mailbox unless specifically authorized to maintain and support the system. - (3) Representing yourself as someone else, fictional or real. - (4) Physically connecting the Village's network or your computer to another network without proper authorization from the systems administrator.
-Indiscriminate connection to other networks could neutralize the system. - (j) Knowingly or inadvertently spreading computer viruses.
-"Computer viruses" are any programs that can destroy valuable programs and data. - (k) Distributing "junk" mail such as chain letters, advertisements, or unauthorized solicitations.
+- programs belonging to another user unless express permission to do so is given by the user responsible for the information or programs. - (ii) Unauthorized use of a password or mailbox unless specifically authorized to maintain and support the system. - (iii) Representing yourself as someone else, fictional or real. - (iv) Physically connecting the Village's network or your computer to another network without proper authorization from the systems administrator.
+Indiscriminate connection to other networks could neutralize the system. - (10) Knowingly or inadvertently spreading computer viruses.
+"Computer viruses" are any programs that can destroy valuable programs and data. - (11) Distributing "junk" mail such as chain letters, advertisements, or unauthorized solicitations.